NCI-CGR/TriosCompass_v2/README.md

 ```

 ### Identify 15 bam files missed (340-325=15)
-+ Found 3 of them in the object store
++ Found 3 of them in Object Store
 + Keep the remaining 12 in the file *12missing.lst*
 ```bash
 cd /data/DCEG_Trios/ChernobylTrios